 So, while anchored in St George’s Bay, Bermuda, life is easy for a sailor.

 First of all, the anchorage has excellent holding and it’s sheltered from the Atlantic.
 The very narrow entrance provides quite a calm bay that feels worlds apart from the Atlantic rollers just outside the landmass.

-And the options for day trips from St George’s is plentiful.
+And the options for day trips from St George’s are plentiful.

-The amount of things to do and places to go within walking distance of the anchorage are plenty.
+The number of things to do and places to go within walking distance of the anchorage is plenty.
 Furthermore, the buses are easy to understand and there’s even a fast ferry that takes passengers from St Georges over to the Naval Dockyards directly.
 And every museum, attraction, display and even public restroom is kept to the highest standard.